cdandre2010/MultiAgentTradingSystemV2/PROGRESS.md

 - Ensuring robust error handling when Neo4j connection fails
 - Balancing knowledge-driven suggestions with user preferences
 - Maintaining compatibility with existing agent interfaces

+### Issue 3.2.1: ConversationalAgent Integration with Data/Feature Agent
+**Status**: ✅ Completed
+**Description**: Enhance the ConversationalAgent to communicate with the DataFeatureAgent for data requirements dialog and visualization requests, providing users with natural language interactions for data analysis and technical indicators.

+**Implementation**:
+1. Created message routing capabilities in ConversationalAgent to detect data-related queries
+2. Implemented methods to create properly formatted requests to the DataFeatureAgent:
+   - `create_data_feature_request` for formatting messages to the DataFeatureAgent
+   - `format_data_response` for processing responses into user-friendly messages
+3. Added specialized handlers for different types of data requests:
+   - `handle_data_visualization_request` for chart and visualization requests
+   - `handle_data_availability_request` for checking data availability
+   - `handle_indicator_explanation_request` for explaining technical indicators
+4. Enhanced the agent to recognize data-related keywords in user messages
+5. Implemented LLM-powered extraction of parameters from natural language requests
+6. Added proper response formatting with natural language explanations
+7. Created error handling for data requests and visualization processing
+8. Implemented real LLM API integration with robust JSON extraction
+9. Added tests for all components following TDD approach:
+   - Unit tests for each new method
+   - Integration tests with real LLM API calls
+10. Enhanced logging and tracking of LLM API calls for debugging

+**Next Steps**:
+1. Implement frontend visualization components (Issue 3.2.2)
+2. Create interactive data exploration interface
+3. Add API endpoints for visualization requests
+4. Implement comparative visualization capabilities

+**Challenges**:
+- Ensuring robust extraction of parameters from different phrasings of user requests
+- Creating effective prompts for LLM to generate natural language explanations
+- Optimizing the flow of multiple API calls in complex interactions
+- Balancing the detail level of technical indicator explanations

+**Benefits**:
+- Natural language interaction for data visualization and analysis
+- Seamless integration between conversation and data capabilities
+- LLM-powered explanations of technical concepts
+- Consistent message handling between agents